-See generally Friedman Ramirez, Cultural Issues in Criminal Defense (2d ed 2007).
+See generally Ramirez, ed., Cultural Issues in Criminal Defense, chaps 2-3 (2d ed 2007).

-§52.8 F. Requirements Concerning Immigration Status When Pleading Guilty or No Contest fore a defendant pleads guilty or no contest to a misdemeanor or felony offense, the court taking the plea must ensure that the defendant is warned that conviction may result in deportation, exclusion from admission to the United States, or denial of naturalization.
-Pen C §1016.5(a); People v Akhile (2008) 167 CA4th 558, 84 CR3d 236 (insufficient to give advisement at prior court hearing).
+§52.8 F. Requirements Concerning Immigration Status When Pleading Guilty or No Contest

+Court advisement to defendant of immigration consequences of guilty plea.
+Before a defendant pleads guilty or no contest to a misdemeanor or felony offense, the court taking the plea must ensure that the defendant is warned that conviction may result in deportation, exclusion from admission to the United States, or denial of naturalization.
+Pen C §1016.5(a).
 Failure to make a record that the required warning was given creates a presumption that it was not given.
 Pen C §1016.5(b).
 Failure to warn of any of the three required potential consequences requires the reviewing court to vacate the judgment if prejudice is shown and there exists, at the time of the motion to vacate, more than a remote possibility that the conviction will have one or more of those adverse immigration consequences.
 People v Superior Court (Zamudio) (2000) 23 C4th 183, 199, 96 CR2d 463; People v Castro-Vasquez (2007) 148 CA4th 1240, 56 CR3d 406.
 The exact language of the statute need not be used; substantial compliance is all that is required.
 People v Gutierrez (2003) 106 CA4th 169, 130 CR2d 429.
 See also People v Ramirez (1999) 71 CA4th 519, 83 CR2d 882 (warning need not be verbal; signing of waiver form held sufficient).
-However, the advisement must occur during the actual taking of the plea; an advisement given earlier in the proceeding is inadequate.
+However, the advisement must occur during the actual taking of the plea; an advisement given on an earlier date is inadequate.
 People v Akhile (2008) 167 CA4th 558, 564, 84 CR3d 236.